microsoft/vscode-essentials/docs/en/06-advanced-editing.md

 }
 ```

 The `prefix` field corresponds to the keyword that will insert the snippet.
-The `body` field contains the content of the snippet, and the optional `description` field describes the snippet when it appears in the autocomplete.
+The `body` field holds the content of the snippet, and the optional `description` field describes the snippet when it appears in the autocomplete.
 The `$` are used to define insertion points, and you can quickly move from one point to another with `Tab`.
 Finally, the `:` of an insertion point as with `${1:name}` allows you to define a default value, here `name`.

 VS Code also has built-in support for **Emmet** abbreviations.
 This is a language that allows generating HTML and CSS code from abbreviations.
 For example, by typing `div>ul>li*3>span.line$` in an HTML file, VS Code will offer to expand the abbreviation via the autocomplete list.
 Validate with `Tab` to obtain the following code: